rajaasim/WpfDataTablePrinter/README.md

 # WpfDataTablePrinter
-A DataGrid / DataTable Printer for WPF
+A DataGrid / DataTable Printer for WPF (CSHARP / C#)

 Note that all available settings have defaults.